as3boyan/openfl-tilelayer/README.md

     <haxelib name="tilelayer" />

 And you will need Starling to get it working:
-I have already created externs for Starling, so can install it like this:
+I have already created externs for Starling, so you can install it like this:

     haxelib git starlingparticles.hx https://github.com/as3boyan/StarlingWithParticleSystemHx

-And Add it to your project.xml(application.xml):
+And add it to your project.xml(application.xml):

     <haxelib name="starlingparticles.hx" />